I am a photographer with an interest in social documentary, portraiture and visual sociology.

 My aim is to represent people in a dignified and progressive way.

-I was a founder and production director of the London Street Photography Festival.
+I was the founder and production director of the London Street Photography Festival.
 In this role I championed young people, under-represented minorities and women.
-In 2017, LSPF was the first street photography festival in the world to achieve a majority of women in our management team, guest speaker list and rosta of competition judges.
-We made the LSPF competition free to enter for under 21’s.
+In 2017, LSPF was the first street photography festival in the world to achieve a majority of women in our management team, guest speaker list and roster of competition judges.
+I made the LSPF competition free to enter for under 21’s.
 This brought forward many exceptional talents, most originating from South Asia.

-I am currently studying for a Master of Fine Arts in Photography at the University for the Creative Arts, UK
+I was awarded a Master of Fine Arts Photography (Distinction) at The University for the Creative Arts in 2022

-My work has been published in newspapers, magazines and online.
+My work has been featured in exhibitions, published in newspapers, in magazines and online.

 Born in Lambeth, my family moved to North West Hampshire in the late 60’s as part of the “London overspill”.
 I married Cheryl, my childhood sweetheart.
 We are blessed with two daughters Aretha and Peta and now two grandsons Reggie and Lenny.